dstuan02/Online-Course-Application/README.md

 # Online-Course-Application

-# Install:
+# Installation:
-* Make sure you're installed these:
+* Make sure you have the following installed:
     -  Link to install `Nodejs`:
         https://nodejs.org/en/download